swcarpentry/git-novice/_episodes/03-create.md

 > $ ls -a          # ensure the .git sub-directory is still present in the planets directory
 > $ mkdir moons    # make a sub-directory planets/moons
 > $ cd moons       # go into moons sub-directory
+> $ git status     # ignore the fact that a Git repository already exists
 > $ git init       # make the moons sub-directory a Git repository
 > $ ls -a          # ensure the .git sub-directory is present indicating we have created a new Git repository
 > ~~~